mkohler/cython_swig/README.rst

 .. class:: handout

-    And this is the case we care about.
+    The second possibility is the one we care about today.
 The import statement caused a Python extension module to be loaded into memory.
-The ".so" stands for Shared Object, and it is architecture-specific machine code.
-In this example, the shared object uses the x86-64 instruction set.
+    The ".so" stands for Shared Object, and it is machine code.
     Nevertheless, when we import it, it looks and feels like Python code.

     This is a killer feature!
-Applications can import modules containing either interpreted Python code, or compiled machine code, and the interface is exactly the same.
+Applications can import modules containing either Python code, or compiled machine code, and the interface is exactly the same.

     And that's why we're here.
 That's what we'll be doing with SWIG and Cython, taking compiled code, that doesn't know anything about